hashicorp/terraform-provider-google/website/docs/r/compute_url_map.html.markdown

 * `allow_origin_regexes` -
   (Optional)
-  Specifies the regualar expression patterns that match allowed origins.
+  Specifies the regular expression patterns that match allowed origins.
 For regular expression grammar please see en.cppreference.com/w/cpp/regex/ecmascript An origin is allowed if it matches either allow_origins or allow_origin_regex.